Kevinouio/MSU-AI-Building-Classification/README.md

 ## Challenges and Approach

-- **Model Selection**: We had initally tried to run the model with ResNet50 but the training time was taking too long along with a poor training accuracy.
-We had then decided to use ResNet 34 by removing 16 layers from ResNet50's model and decided to train the pre-trained model of ResNet50
 - **Cross-Validation-Like Technique**: Implemented a strategy similar to cross-fold validation by varying the validation data every 5 epochs.
 This enabled better generalization and evaluation.
 - **Handling Colab Interruptions**: To prevent the problem of a session interruption in Google Collab and deleting and removing our trained models after each epoch, we decided to save the model after each epoch the model runs on.
 - **Learning Rate Adjustment**: Implemented a dynamic learning rate scheduler to improve model performance and prevent overfitting.